crtr0/carwingsjs/README.md

 #CarwingsJS

-CarwingsJS is a Node module that provides bindings for the Nissan Leaf [Carwings][1] API.
-To be clear, this API is not officially documented externally and it is unclear how long Nissan will continue to allow 3rd party apps to connect to it.
+CarwingsJS is a Node module that provides bindings for the Nissan Leaf [Carwings][1] SOAP API.
+To be clear, Carwings API is not officially documented externally and it is unclear how long Nissan will continue to allow 3rd party apps to connect to it.

 ## Installation